Sysblade1984/jenkins-docker-automated-autojob/README.md

    * Payload (around 3.5MB)

    Total additions take about 56.5MB of storage, with majority (92.035%) of the space taken by python3.

+This project is licensed under the terms of the GNU Affero General Public License v3.0, the copy of which is located in this repository (LICENSE.md file).